KMRH47/PointZOld/README.md

 ### Is PointZ on Google Play and App store?

 No. Maybe in the future, but I'd rather upload releases here on GitLab.

+# How to use

+1. Download PointZerver to the PC you want to remote control
+2. Download PointZ to your mobile device
+3. Run PointZerver
+4. Run PointZ

 # Current Version